surajshetiya/surajshetiya.github.io/_posts/2018-07-17-Google-foobar.md

 <br/>
 **APPROACH**
 <br/>
-The problem described is a [Absorbing MArkov Chain](https://en.wikipedia.org/wiki/Absorbing_Markov_chain){:target="_blank"}.
+The problem described is a [Absorbing Markov Chain](https://en.wikipedia.org/wiki/Absorbing_Markov_chain){:target="_blank"}.
 The main challenge involved in this is the [Matrix Inverse using Gaussian elimination](https://en.wikipedia.org/wiki/Invertible_matrix#Gaussian_elimination){:target="_blank"}.
 It is a straight forward implementation once the theory behind it is understood.
 <br/>
 The code for the above problem in python is as below.
 <br/>